redux-saga/saga-query/README.md

 ### React

-We built a couple of simple hooks `useQuery` and `useSimpleCache` to make interacting with `saga-query` easier.
+We built a couple of simple hooks `useQuery` and `useCache` to make interacting with `saga-query` easier.
 Having said that, it would be trivial to build your own custom hooks to do exactly what you want.